ZzZTripleZzZ/ZzZTripleZzZ.github.io/_pages/about.md

 [03/24] Received Graduate Merit Award (GMA) provided by the College of Engineering.

-[12/23] A paper on multi-agent reinforcement learning policy evaluation with local TD-learning updates is accepted by [ACM AAMAS 2024](https://www.aamas2024-conference.auckland.ac.nz/) (acceptance rate: 25%).
+[12/23] A paper on multi-agent reinforcement learning policy evaluation with local TD-learning updates has been accepted by [ACM AAMAS 2024](https://www.aamas2024-conference.auckland.ac.nz/) (acceptance rate: 25%).

 [08/23] Joined the NICE Lab at NC State as a Ph.D. student.